microsoft/go/eng/doc/fips/UserGuide.md

 **Parameters**

-`rand` must be boring.RandReader, else Sign will panic. `crypto/rand.Reader` normally meet this invariant as it is assigned to boring.RandReader in the crypto/rand init function.
+`rand` must be boring.RandReader, else GenerateKey will panic. `crypto/rand.Reader` normally meet this invariant as it is assigned to boring.RandReader in the crypto/rand init function.

 **Return values**

+`priv` is a wrapper around [EVP_PKEY].

 The `priv` curve algorithm depends on the value of `c`: